 The success of our schools - and our teachers - is the direct result of the policies and funding priorities managed by DCPS and put into place by the lawmakers of Washington, D.C.
 Join us by working on committees that put students & teachers first.

 The WTU Executive Committee has established the following committees to engage members to lead our work.
-Please contact the committee chair for more information on the committee's roles and responsibilities and to GET INVOLVED.
+Please contact the committee chair for more information on the committee's roles and responsibilities and/or sign up to join a committee here to GET INVOLVED.

 The Communications Committee creates, updates and monitors communications out of the WTU as well as works with other committees to develop policies that govern communications on social media accounts and discussion groups.
 We aim to create a united voice.
 It is the job of the Communications Committee to reach out to members in a timely manner and find new ways to engage new members across the District.
 This committee to open to all members of the WTU.

 Meets the 4th Tuesday of each month @ 4:30pm

 The wide variety of issues that DCPS teachers deal with on a daily basis – from increasing class sizes, inadequate support for students and having our school budgets cut – are all directly impacted by the policies the lawmakers of Washington, D.C. put into place.

 Join us as we pursue education policies to ensure that all students receive world class educational opportunities that empower them to fulfill their limitless potential.